Kaingang

+Names

+Kaingang is spelled caingangue in Portuguese, and kanhgág in the Kaingang language.
+It is also sometimes rendered as Aaingang or Caingang.

+The Kaingang have sometimes been grouped with the Aweikoma (Xokleng), although they are now considered separate groups.

+Culture and language

+The Kaingang people were the original first inhabitants of the province of Misiones in Argentina.
+Their language and culture is quite distinct from the neighboring Guaraní.

 It has been stated that the Kaingang rarely live long in one place causing them to move a lot, but some sources, such as Juracilda Veiga and ethnographic registers (José Francisco Tomás do Nascimento 1886, Telêmaco Borba 1908 etc.), indicate that Kaingang groups have a crucial relation with the land where they were born and their ancestors were buried.

 The Kaingang language is a member of the Jê family.

 Copel agreement

 In November 2006 Brazil's state-owned power company, Copel, agreed to compensate the group 6.5 million dollars for operating a small hydro plant in the Apucaraninha Reservation.
 The company finally gave in to a settlement after the natives carried two barrels full of fuel into the plant's machine room and threatened to destroy the plant.

 This is part of a larger trend of indigenous groups challenging energy projects according to Platts.